iterative/dvc.org/content/docs/command-reference/import.md

 ## Examples

-A simple case for this command is to import a dataset from an external <abbr>DVC repository</abbr>, such as our
+A case for this command is to import a dataset from an external <abbr>DVC repository</abbr>, such as our
 [get started example repo](https://github.com/iterative/example-get-started).